MalagaMobile/sessions/README.md

-# Resources for sessions of Malaga Mobile meetup
+# Resources for sessions of MalagaMobile meetup

 ## Live video streaming in the FIFA World Cup (19th February 2020)